grzechog/LogMonitor/README.md

 ## Build and test

-The project is set up for a Maven build and test.
-Its build details and dependencies you will find in the *pom.xml*.
+The project is set up for a Maven type project build and test.
+Its build details and dependencies can be found in the *pom.xml* file.
 The program uses different open source frameworks to execute.
 * gson ver 2.8.6
 * hsqldb ver 2.5.1
 * log4j ver 2.14.0

-Running Maven with Install goal over the project will run a unit test and produce a runnable JAR file.
+It's enough to clone the project locally and run Maven with Install goal over the project to execute a unit test and produce a runnable JAR file.

 ## Extra features